richpeck/exception_handler/README.md

   <img src="readme/controller_middleware.jpg" title="ExceptionsController compiles the exception & delivers to the front-end" />
 </p>

-Installing & customizing `ExceptionHandler` is now simpler than ever -
+Installing & customizing `ExceptionHandler` is extremely simple and works out the box in production.

 ----------